Minors of a random binary matroid: Introduction

-The columns of $\bA_{n,m,2}$ define a (random) binary matroid, actually a random graphic matroid.
-If we want to generalise this to random binary matroids, then one way at least is to replace the two ones in each column by $k$ random ones to obtain the random matrix $\bA_{n,m,k}$.
+The columns of $\bA_{n,m,2}$ define a (random) graphic matroid.
+If we want to generalize this to random sample from a larger class of binary matroids, then one natural way is to take $k$ random ones instead of 2 ones in each column, to obtain the random matrix $\bA_{n,m,k}$, the vertex-edge incidence matrix of a random $k$-uniform hypergraph.
 It is this model of a random binary matroid that is the subject of this paper.
-Many properties of a matroid are determined by whether or not it contains some particular fixed matroid as a minor.
-For example a binary matroid is regular if and only if it does not contain the Fano plane or its dual as a minor, see Tutte \cite{Tu}.
-For more on the properties of matroids, see Oxley \cite{Ox} or Welsh \cite{Welsh}.

-A key question therefore in this probabilistic context concerns the number of random columns needed for the matroid $\cM=\cM_{n,m,k}$ associated with $\bA_{n,m,k}$ to contain some fixed matroid as a minor.
-We prove the following: \begin{theorem} Let $M$ be a fixed binary matroid.
-Then there exist constants $k_M,L_M$ such that if $k\geq k_M$ and $m\geq L_Mn$ then w.h.p. $\cM_{n,m,k}$ contains $M$ as a minor. \end{theorem}